AlexYess/XCurrency/docs/user-stories/US-19 Switch Currencies by Code.md

-# US-19 NAME OF USER STORY
+# US-19 switch currencies by code
 As a currency seller/buyer, I want to be able to switch currencies by their codes, so that I can buy or sell different currencies.